Skip to main content

 Click on the Chicago 'L' route to see step by step directions with maps, line arrival times and updated time schedules.

-Bus stations near South Loop in Chicago
+Bus stops near South Loop in Chicago

 • Roosevelt & State (East), 2 min walk,